 According to ASCAP, you do not have to license the music when you play music for a small area through the radio or television in your establishment “if the performance is by means of public communication of TV or radio transmissions ” says ASCAP.

-However, you will need to contact a PRO like ASCAP for larger sound systems.
-Businesses with more than 3,750 gross square feet of space must purchase licenses to access ASCAP’s catalog.
-There are around 150 licensing representatives who work for ASCAP across the U.S. They inspect venues to ensure no violations of in-store copyright exist.
+However, you will need to contact a PRO for larger sound systems.
+Businesses with more than 3,750 gross square feet of space must purchase licenses to access the catalog.
+There are around 150 licensing representatives across the U.S. who inspect venues to ensure no violations of in-store copyright exist.

 How much is the fine if I didn’t pay for the ASCAP license?